craigmateo/palabra/_posts/2024-06-15-circular-economy.md

   <figcaption style="text-align:center;">Conestoga College SMART Centre.</figcaption>
 </figure>

-The job demands—overseeing a facility, implementing safety measures, commissioning robotics equipment, hiring, training, and supervising students, writing proposals, acquiring new projects from the private sector, and being the sole subject matter expert on complex automation design projects—were unrealistic.
+The job demands—overseeing a facility, implementing safety measures, commissioning robotics equipment, hiring, training, and supervising students, writing proposals, acquiring new projects from the private sector, and being a subject matter expert on complex automation design projects—were not sustainable for one person.
 This, together with uncertain program funding and the program supervisor leaving, meant the role was terminated after the 1-year contract.

 Notable from this time was the lack of necessary on-the-job training, which Crowley & Hodson (2014) identify as a characteristic of the neoliberal workplace.
 It was not uncommon to have project Zoom meetings with multiple administrators and managers, none of whom were available when it came to the 'nuts and bolts' work of CAD drawings, machining parts, installing pneumatics, etc. needed to implement the "circular economy" projects.
-The first assigned project to recycle pandemic masks (a project which apparently Justin Trudeau himself was excited about) had me scrambing on weekends looking for makeshift parts and solutions in my dad's old drive shed because the facilities and resources at the workplace were inadequate.
+The first assigned project to recycle pandemic masks (a project which apparently Justin Trudeau himself was excited about) had me scrambling on weekends looking for makeshift parts and solutions in my dad's old drive shed because processes and resources in the workplace were inadequate.

 Also, the exclusive emphasis on material recovery in the "fast-paced, results oriented" industry-driven research ethos (words of manager) precluded a more critical look at how responsibility discourses of large electronic corporations removes important parts of recycling realities from the discussion (Laser & Stowell, 2020).
-In short, even if technically 'successful,' it was questionalbe whether the benefits of these publicly-funded projects went beyond a handful of companies and business interests.
+In short, even if technically 'successful,' it was questionable whether the benefits of these publicly-funded projects went beyond a handful of companies and business interests.

 <figure class="center" style="margin-top: 2rem;margin-bottom:2rem;">
 	<img src="/assets/images/daisy-apple.jpg" width="400" alt="Chris Ratcliffe/Bloomberg via Getty Images" style="margin:auto;" />